An intensive Summer workshop led by Pierangelo Pompa (Altamira Studio Teater)

 ACTIONS AND RELATIONSHIPS - A WAY FROM TRAINING TO ACTOR'S DRAMATURGY is an intensive residential workshop, open for professional and non-professional actors, dancers, directors, theatre students and persons interested in body techniques.

-The work will focus on the artisanal bases of stage presence and on the narrative and poetic potentialities of physical actions and relationships.
+The work focuses on the artisanal bases of stage presence and on the narrative and poetic potentialities of physical actions and relationships.

 At a first level, physical training will aim to awake the actor's attention and reactivity, to develop an extra daily use of energy and a formalised behaviour.
 Individual and collective exercises from different sources will be composed in a musical structure, which will be developed day after day.
 At a second level, the training will be a systematic path around the two fundamental elements of the actor's dramaturgy: actions and relationships.